albertdaniell/chat_ui_websockets/README.md

-A simple app that implements chat module using websockets with pythonb and nextjs, tailwind and react This code is still under development
+A simple app that implements chat module using websockets with python, nextjs, tailwind for User interface and react This code is still under development

 Steps to run the python code